-October 1, 2021 the 100 ordinary shares was converted to 1 Titan Share B with the same value of USD 0.001 thousand. and afterwards, on the same day, the Company issued Titan share A (50 shares), Titan share B (49 shares), Bear share A (50 shares) and Bear share B (50 shares) all at par value EUR 1.
+HMH B.V. has class A and class B shares, with equal rights for all shares.
+The holders of ordinary shares are entitled to receive dividends and are entitled to one vote per share at General Meetings.
+Total outstanding shares are 200 at par value EUR 1 per share.
+October 1st, 2021, the Group issued Titan share A (50 shares), Titan share B (50 shares), Bear share A (50 shares) and Bear share B (50 shares) all at par value EUR 1.
 All issued shares are fully paid.
-Exchange rate used for translation of the share capital is 1.16 USD/EUR.
 Class A and class B shares are with equal rights for all shares.
 The holders of ordinary shares are entitled to receive dividends and are entitled to one vote per share at General Meetings.
 Total outstanding shares are 200 at par value EUR 1 per share.